 Mario Andretti, made his US racing debut on this day in 1959, just four years after emigrating to the USA.
-The superstar driver started his racing career several years prior in 1953, at age 13, in Italy’s Formula Junior racing league.
-Mario and his twin brother were born in Rina, in Montona, Istria, formerly the Kingdom of Italy and now modern day Croatia.
-After the move to the US, Mario and his twin brother took jobs at their uncle’s auto garage in Pennsylvania.
-Here they earned money to purchase and modify a 1948 Hudson Commodore.
+The superstar driver started his racing career in Italy several years prior.
+It all began in 1953, at age 13, when he joined Italy’s Formula Junior racing league.
+Mario and his twin brother Aldo were born in Rina, in Montona, Istria, formerly the Kingdom of Italy, now Croatia.
+After the move to the US, Mario and Aldo took jobs at their uncle’s auto garage in Pennsylvania.
+There they earned money to purchase and modify a 1948 Hudson Commodore.

-He would go on to become one of only two drivers to have won races in Formula One, IndyCar, NASCAR and World Sportscar Championship, the other being Dan Gurney.
+He went on to become one of only two drivers to have won races in Formula One, IndyCar, NASCAR and World Sportscar Championship, the other being Dan Gurney.
 He is also the only driver ever to win the Indianapolis 500 (1969), Daytona 500 (1967) and the Formula One World Championship (1978).
-Another incredible feat is being the only driver to win United States Driver of the Year in three different decades (1967, 1978 and 1984) and with his final IndyCar win in 1993, he became the only driver to have won an Indy race in four decades and any kind of automobile race in five.
+Another incredible feat is being the only driver to win United States Driver of the Year in three different decades (1967, 1978 and 1984).
+With his final IndyCar win in 1993, he became the only driver to have won an Indy race in four decades and a race in any kind of automobile race in five different decades.